 (e) FAC-COR application process.
-Applicants are responsible for preparing an application package for submission electronically through FAITAS (www.fai.gov) to his or her supervisor.
+Applicants are responsible for preparing an application package for submission electronically through FAITAS (www.fai.gov) for supervisor approval.
 The application package must include the application form and copies of relevant training certificates.
 The supervisor is responsible for verifying the accuracy and completeness of the application package in FAITAS.
 After supervisory review, the certification request is routed electronically to the BCM.
-If the BCM recommends approval, the application is routed to the ACM for final approval.
-After the ACM approves, the FAC-COR certificate is generated through FAITAS.
+If the BCM recommends approval, the application is routed to the ACM, unless delegated, for final approval.
+After the ACM or designee approves, the FAC-COR certificate is generated through FAITAS.